Madrawn/JLib/JLib.DataGeneration/readme.md

 NamedIDs should be used when it is not neccessary to reference this entity from another entity like when creating a n:m reference entity.
 The name of the id should contain the propertynames of the related ids (for example when you create orderItems for the order named 'CompletedOrder', the name should be 'CompletedOrder_Item_1')
 A named Id can not be accessed from another package.
+#### Manual ID
+A manual Id is a id which can be defined at runtime.
+It is composed of a groupName and a IdName.
+You **MUST NOT** select the classname of any DataPackage.
+Doing so might result in duplicate IDs.

 ### Data Packages
 #### Extentions